Multiple Cork businesses hit by change scammers

-A CORK business has lost close to €1,000 in a change scam being run in the city in recent weeks and gardaí are calling on businesses to put limits in place to protect themselves.
+A CORK business has lost close to €1,000 in a change scam being run in the city in recent weeks.

 Up to a dozen shops, filling stations and post offices have made reports to gardaí about being duped out of money in the scam, which aims to confuse staff.